lvbfront/pgai-updated-files/README.md

 Before running your FastAPI server, ensure you install all necessary Python packages.
 This typically includes fastapi, uvicorn, and sentence-transformers (which will also pull in transformers and torch).

-pip install fastapi uvicorn "sentence-transformers[torchensemble]"
+pip install fastapi uvicorn "sentence-transformers[torchensemble]" pydantic

 Your FastAPI Server Code :